 - A resume.

-- Official sealed transcripts (or interim transcripts) requested from every post-secondary institution you have attended showing grade/course achievement as per entrance requirements.
-These must be sent directly from the institution to the UFV Admissions office at 33844 King Road, Abbotsford, BC CANADA V2S 7M8.
+- Official sealed transcripts (or interim transcripts) from every post-secondary institution you have attended showing grade/course achievement as per entrance requirements.
+To be considered official, transcripts must be sent directly to UFV from the originating institution; see the Transfer Credit section for details.

-- Three letters of reference.
+- Three letters of reference (at least one of which must be from an academic, and at least one of which must be from someone who can speak to your work experience).
 Please use the forms provided in the application package.
 Have the letters completed, sealed, signed, and returned with your application package.

 In cases where interim transcripts are submitted, an admission decision may be made conditional upon completion of academic requirements.
 Proof of completion of entrance requirements is due by the end August.